 Applicant Eligibility

-The highest state courts in each of the 50 states, the District of Columbia, Puerto Rico and the U.S.
+The highest State courts in each of the 50 States, the District of Columbia and Puerto Rico are eligible to apply for funding.

-The term 'highest state court' means the judicial tribunal which is the ultimate court of appeals in the state.
+The term "highest State court" means the judicial tribunal which is the ultimate court of appeals in the State.

 Beneficiary Eligibility